 If a company can prove that a chemical naturally occurs in its products, it is exempt from Prop 65.
 As an example, the American daily average for black pepper consumption contains 10 times the "safe harbor" level of safrole, a naturally occurring chemical listed under Prop 65 as a carcinogen.
 But because it is naturally occurring, companies have not yet been required to warn the public about black pepper.

 The presence of lead is a bit more complex.
 Over the past century, industrial change in the United States and in the developing world has created an increase in the amount of lead distributed across the environment.
 The use of leaded gasoline and the burning of coal and other fossil fuels have damaged the environment, spreading the pollutant into the atmosphere.
 In turn, this lead has been redistributed in rainwater, our oceans, and through soil seepage where it is absorbed by plant life.

 For this reason, it isn't possible to claim that the lead content appearing in our products is entirely natural.
-Even though lead is never added to any of our products, and even though our products are safe, proving that lead only occurs naturally is prohibitively expensive.
+Even though lead is never added to any of our products, and fertilizers containing heavy metals (which includes lead) are prohibited in organic farming, our products are safe, and proving that lead only occurs naturally is prohibitively expensive.
 Prop 65 is written in a way that places the burden of proof on businesses rather than on the government.
 If a business cannot prove that the chemical content in their products is natural, then they must provide a warning label or face litigation.

 What do you do to ensure that your herbs are safe?

 We perform periodic testing for lead using accredited independent laboratories.
 We are especially stringent about testing new suppliers, as well as botanicals shipping from China and India, as these countries have a history of higher lead levels.
 Seaweed products are also frequently subjected to testing since they also carry an increased risk.